SAP-samples/teched2025-IN160/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2025 session called IN160 - Empower your business through enterprise automation.

 ## Overview

 This session introduces attendees to...

 ## Requirements